boingoing/samples/README.md

 Maybe I saw these during an interview, interview prep, or while building some personal project.
 Keeping the problems and solutions here mainly as a study aide.

 I have tried to keep each of the implementations time-boxed to approximate an interview question.
 After the initial implementation, only cleaning-up and adding documentaiton.
 To that end, the solutions may not be optimal or even very good.
 They should all build and pass their unit tests, though.
-Code here comes with no other waranty of fitness.
+Code here comes with no other warranty of fitness.

 ## Building